NoroffFEU/development-platforms/github-case-study.md

 - **2012**: Andreessen Horowitz invested $100 million in the company.
 - **2013**: GitHub passed 3 million users and was hosting 5 million repositories, in the end of the year the number of repositories was reaching 10 million.
 - **2014**: Both Russia and India blacklisted GitHub.com and other sites for content users had on their websites, but the blacklist was lifted after three days.
 - **2016**: GitHub was ranked no. 14 on the Forbes Cloud 100 list.
-The same year they launchd Campus Experts to train and encourage students to grow technology communities at their universities.
+The same year they launched Campus Experts to train and encourage students to grow technology communities at their universities.
 - **2018**: Microsoft acquired GitHub for $7.5 billion US.
 - **2019**: GitHub acquired Semmle, a code analysis tool.
-- **2020**GitHub acquired **npm**, a JavaScript packaging vendor.
+- **2020**: GitHub acquired **npm**, a JavaScript packaging vendor.
 - **2021**: 28 million public repositories.
 It is the largest source code host.
 - **2023**: GitHub reported having over 100 million developers and more than 372 million repositories.